NSLS-II-BMM/BeamlineManual/docs/linescans.rst

     Pluck motor position from the plot?
 [Yn]

-If you answer ``Y``, or simply hit return, you will be prompted to single click the left mouse button :mark:`leftclick,.` on the plot.
+If you answer :key:`Y`, or simply hit :key:`Return`, you will be prompted to single click the left mouse button :mark:`leftclick,.` on the plot.
 Both motors will then move to the position you clicked on.

-You can skip the "click for motor position" step by typing ``n`` and hitting return.
+You can skip the "click for motor position" step by typing :key:`n` and hitting :key:`Return`.

 Plucking a point from an area scan